bmooreitul/slickPdfViewer/README.md

 The original purpose of this package was to resolve cross browser display issues with embedding a pdf in an iframe.
 Specifically Safari refuses to show any toolbar options when for pdfs embedded in iframes.

-### Demo
-You can see a demo here https://codepen.io/bmooreitul/pen/YzmGBEO <br>
-> [!NOTE]
-> Please note codepen blocks the print and download functionality in the preview because the pdf is not hosted on the same domain.
-> This package doesnt currently support cross domain printing and/or download functionality.
-> To ensure print and download functionality work, you must host the pdf on the same domain.

 ## Features
  :heavy_check_mark: Cross browser support<br>
  :heavy_check_mark: Iframe support<br>